Frequently asked questions

 Who is buried at Saint-Denis?

-Almost every king and queen of France from the 10th century until the Revolution — around forty kings and dozens of queens, together with princes and great servants of the crown.
+All but three of France’s kings and queens from the 10th century until 1793 — around forty kings and dozens of queens, together with princes and great servants of the crown.
 You will see the medieval gisants, the towering Renaissance tombs of Louis XII and Anne of Brittany, François I and Claude de France, and Henri II and Catherine de' Medici, and in the crypt the remains of Louis XVI and Marie-Antoinette.
 It is the largest gathering of royal funerary sculpture in Europe.

 Why is Saint-Denis called the birthplace of Gothic architecture?